 "I've had so much success hiring internally.
 There are many areas and skills within product marketing that you can teach, but an in-depth understanding of the product and customer is such an advantage when you're trying to hit the ground running.
 I've had success hiring PMMs from sales, CS, and other teams in marketing.
 I, myself, was a CSM before I started in product marketing."

 Fiona from Unbounce added that when building the product marketing team it’s essential to align internal stakeholders on the value-add of the role as soon as possible:

 “Stakeholder management and buy-in can quickly be the biggest blocker to success for forming teams.
 While you’ll still need to define and explain the scope of PMM at your organization - your focuses, skills, and priorities – get some quick wins down that deliver unique value e.g a pricing project to quickly gain trust and get your seat at the table.”

-There are a few clear learnings here for when you’re building a product marketing team from scratch:
+Key learnings when building a product marketing team from scratch #

 Prioritize your hires depending on where your business is at and where it’s going

 Place your product marketing team within your product department